Skip to main content

 Reporting

 Your existing reports on any existing data will not be impacted.
-If you start creating subscriptions and amendments using Orders API or UI, then two standard reports will be impacted.
-See the following table for more information.
+Two standard reports will be impacted if you create subscriptions and amendments using Orders API or UI.
+See the following table:

-The ‘CMRR by product’ standard report will be impacted as the amendment type will not be consistently populated for subscriptions created using Orders (both UI and API).
-Zuora recommends you use Zuora Analytics instead, which support Net MRR.
+The ‘CMRR by product’ standard report will be impacted as the amendment type will not consistently be populated for subscriptions created using Orders (UI and API).
+Zuora recommends you use Zuora Analytics instead, which supports Net MRR.

-You can rely on rate plan, rate plan charge, invoice item to determine, for example, all the new products added in this month or all the products that have been upgraded or increased in quantity.
+You can rely on the rate plan, rate plan charge, and invoice item to determine, for example, all the new products added this month or all the products that have been upgraded or increased in quantity.

 Note that the Amendment type will be "Composite" for any new subscriptions or subscription changes created through Orders.
 This Composite amendment will not hold any details of the subscription changes.